solana-labs/solana/docs/src/proposals/unified-scheduler.md

 (_space_ here refers to the discrete dimension of _N_)

-This shift of scheduling doctrine should also lead to a compromise of ongoing scheduling dilemma: throughput-optimized (i.e. fee collection maximization, favored by validators) vs latency-optimized (i.e. priority adherence maximization, favored by clients).
+This shift of scheduling doctrine should also lead to a compromise of ongoing scheduling dilemma due to Solana's multi-threaded nature:
+_throughput-optimized_ (i.e. fee collection maximization, favored by validators) vs _latency-optimized_ (i.e. priority adherence maximization, favored by clients).
 The former is meaningfully impractical due to the aforementioned real-time constraints.
-So, throughput-opmization can be reduced to packing non-overlapping transactions as much as possible in the order of fees, equating to the later.

-Finally, this proposal defines this middle ground compromised strategy as _utilization-optimized_ scheduling.
+So, throughput-optimization can be reduced to packing non-overlapping transactions as much as possible in the order of fees, equating to the later.
+This middle ground compromised strategy can be defined as _utilization-optimized_ scheduling.

-All these observation should lead to the justification of alternative scheduler.
+All these observation should warrant the justification of alternative scheduler.

 ## Proposed Solution